 The Capsule: Aquarium For The World’s First Wireless Powered Electronic Fish

 Funding: $568 of $100,000 raised with 32 days left.

-The Capsule is waterless, fishless aquarium for those of you who would like a low-maintenance pet, where “low-maintenance” means “not actually alive.”
+The Capsule is a fishless aquarium for those of you who would like a low-maintenance pet, where “low-maintenance” means “not actually alive.”